-UNAUDITED DISCLOSURE OF FINANCIAL INFORMATION FOR THE YEAR ENDED 31 DECEMBER 2016
+UNAUDITED DISCLOSURE OF FINANCIAL INFORMATION FOR THE YEAR ENDED 31 DECEMBER 2017 (Expressed in Macao Patacas)

 (c) Liquidity risk management

 Liquidity risk is the risk that the Branch may not be able to fund an increase in assets or meet obligations as they fall due without incurring unacceptable losses.
 Such funding liquidity risk arises from the maturity mismatch of the assets and liabilities that the Branch manages.